odk-x/docs/src/services-managing.rst

       If your server is configured to allow anonymous access this step is optional.

     a.
 Change the :guilabel:`Server Sign-on Credential` to :menuselection:`Username` and enter the appropriate credentials in the :guilabel:`Username` and :guilabel:`Server Password` fields.
     b.
-Exit out of the :menuselection:`Server Settings` page, and then the :menuselection:`Settings` page, by using the back button and you should see that you have been logged in as an :guilabel:`Authenticated User`.
+Exit out of the :menuselection:`Server Settings` page, and then the :menuselection:`Settings` page, by using the back button.
+You should see that you are now logged in as an :guilabel:`Authenticated User`.

       .. image:: /img/services-managing/services-authenticated-user-logged-in.*
         :alt: Services Authenticated User logged In
         :class: device-screen-vertical

+    .. _services-login-with-qr:

+    ODK-X Services also provides a quick and easy option to :ref:`login with a QR code <services-using-qr-scanner>`.

 .. _services-using-reset-app-server: